Uncovering Your Signature Style: The 7-Day Challenge

 “If your wardrobe had a voice, what would it say in one unforgettable sentence?”

-After 7 days, you’ve reflected, uncovered patterns, noticed compliments, borrowed eyes, explored motion and memory.
-Now it’s time to distill it all into one defining line.
+After this week, you’ve reflected, noticed patterns, and explored motion.
+Now it's time to distill it all into a defining line.

 Think of your style sentence as your wardrobe's mission statement.
-It doesn’t have to name colors or specific clothes (though it can).
-Rather, it should evoke a feeling and a direction.
-If you got dressed in the dark and still hit this vibe, you’re on track.
+It should evoke a feeling and direction.
+If you got dressed in the dark, would you still hit this vibe?

-This is your style sentence—your personal mantra that captures the energy, purpose, and vibe of how you want to show up.
+This is your style sentence—your personal mantra capturing the energy, purpose, and vibe of how you want to show up.

 Do This: